 “LifeSmart is one of most comprehensive training tools we have encountered.” -Richard Rosenbaum, Transition Skills Specialist

-LifeSmart teaches “make or break” behaviors related to social success.
+LifeSmart teaches “make or break” social skills related to social success.
 The curriculum focuses on teaching what the experts consider to be the most important skills essential to becoming “LifeSmart”.

 LifeSmart will show your students how to be socially successful with friends, coworkers, the boss, and other people with whom it’s important to have a good relationship.
 They will also learn how to develop realistic expectations in relationships and avoid being exploited or disappointed by people who might try to take advantage of them.

 The LifeSmart curriculum uses the unique “Not Smart or LifeSmart” teaching model.
 This teaching model is particularly useful for social skills training because social success is often as much the result of not doing something as it is doing something.
 For example, not touching inappropriately, not staring and not being gullible to a high-pressure salesperson are all examples of being socially “LifeSmart”.
 By observing the consequences of other people’s mistakes and vicariously learning from them, students can avoid much of the pain of social rejection that often accompanies in-your-face experiential learning.

 In this series, your students will also learn the basic emotional intelligence skills needed for independent living.
 Emotional IQ, knowing how to read and respond appropriately in interpersonal situations is often more important to job and life success than intellectual IQ.
 LifeSmart will help your students develop essential emotional intelligence skills.

 How to recognize how another person is feeling and respond appropriately.

 How to recognize one’s own feelings and respond appropriately